AyushiNM/AyushiNM/README.md

 ## 👋 Hey there!
 I'm [Ayushi Mittal](https://www.linkedin.com/m/in/ayushi-mittal1011)(she/her)!
 ![Visits Badge](https://komarev.com/ghpvc/?username=ayushinm&label=Profile%20views&color=2ca3c5&style=flat)
-- 👀 **I’m extremely passionate in Machine Learning and NLP and their applications in Social Good (particularly in Social Media and Mental Health space).**
+- 👀 **I’m extremely passionate about Machine Learning and NLP and their applications in Social Good (particularly in Social Media and Mental Health space).**
 - 💼 **I'm currently working as a research intern at LCS2, IIIT Delhi.**
 - 💼 **I also actively volunteer in Omdena’s AIforGood Challenges as a Lead Machine Learning Engineer.**
 - 🌱 **I’m currently learning MLOPs and improving my expertise in Machine Learning, NLP and Development.**